ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Passing Criteria:

-* Multiple transactions are sucessfully submitted to and performed on the BPI system.
+* Multiple transactions are successfully submitted to and performed on the BPI system.
 * The VSM successfully generates proofs for each transaction.
 * The VSM stores the generated proofs, state objects, associated data, and their histories in the Storage capability.
 * The stored proofs, state objects, associated data, and their histories can be retrieved from the Storage capability.